-Located in Eastern Asia, landlocked between huge two neighbors of China and Russia, Mongolia is the world's 19th largest country.
-The highest point is Khüiten Peak in extreme western Mongolia (4,374 m (14,350 ft)).
-Huh Nuur, or lake Huh in eastern Mongolia is the lowest point at 560 m (1,840 ft).
-The country is at a relatively high altitude and has an average elevation of 1,580 m (5,180 ft).
+Located in Eastern Asia and landlocked between its two huge neighbors, China and Russia, Mongolia is the world's 19th-largest country.
+The highest point is Khüiten Peak in extreme western Mongolia (4,374 m / 14,350 ft).
+Huh Nuur, or Lake Huh, in eastern Mongolia is the lowest point at 560 m / 1,840 ft.
+The country is at a relatively high altitude, with an average elevation of 1,580 m / 5,180 ft.
 The capital, Ulaanbaatar, lies at 1,350 meters.
-From west to the east border of Mongolia are about 2400 km and about 1260 km from north to south.
+From the western to the eastern border of Mongolia is about 2,400 km, and from north to south, it spans about 1,260 km.

 Mongolian has four basic vegetation zones:

-The northern part of the country is covered with forests and mountain ranges, while the southern holds the Gobi Desert, desert steppe, and steppe areas with low mountains.
-Western Mongolia features high snow-capped mountains and glaciers.
-Eastern Mongolia covers steppe plains and heaths.
+The northern part of the country is covered with forests and mountain ranges, while the south holds the Gobi Desert, desert steppe, and steppe areas with low mountains.
+Western Mongolia features high snow-capped mountains and glaciers, while eastern Mongolia covers steppe plains and heaths.

 Mountain ranges of Mongolia